abbiedaniel/salesforce-maintenance/PD1-Notes.md

  - **Getter & Setters**
 	- Getter methods are written as `getSomeExpression` for the visualforce markup `{!someExpression}`.
 Setter methods as `setSomeExpression` for the expression ```{! someExpression}``` in the markup
  	- Reference custom controller methods in the markup with the same name
 	- Getter methods pull data out of your controller onto your page.
-Correspong setter methods let you submit values from the page back up to your controller.
+Corresponding setter methods let you submit values from the page back up to your controller.
 	- Apex propertities for getter and setter: ```propertyName{ get; set; }```
 	- Including only a getter method makes the property read only.
 Including only a setter method makes the property write only
 	- There is no specific order in which getter or setter or properties are called, so there cannot be any order of execution dependencies between them!